EliAndrewC/l7r/setting/l7r.md

 It's worth discussing the structure of Rokugan's civil and religious institutions.
 A recurring emphasis in this worldbuilding is the way in which Rokugan's religious doctrines, beliefs, and institutions still have to deal with the reality of politics and temporal power.

-For example, a running theme is that in theory the Emperor's authority is supreme and that none would question or oppose the Emperor's wishes, but that in practice people have their own loyalties and incentives and which might sometimes run up against this.
+For example, a running theme is that in theory the Emperor's authority is supreme and that none would question or oppose the Emperor's wishes, but that in practice people have their own loyalties and incentives which might sometimes run up against this.
 And while it's extremely rare for someone to declare open rebellion against the Emperor's authority, people still find ways to work for their Clan or Family or House or Lineage interests even if the Emperor would want them to do otherwise.
 Similarly, even if the Emperor would rather the Lion/Crane war not happen, it's rare that he would try to simply order an entire clan to cease military operations, lest he accidentally convince an entire clan that he is against them and sides with their enemies.

 The original L5R sourcebooks make a few references to the Imperial government and the Imperial courts and such, but the details are mostly left vague.
 This is usually fine, since most tabletop RPG adventures don't require either the players or GM to delve into the details of such things.
 However, running L5R campaigns over time has made it useful to flesh out a lot of the details, since some adventures touch on the structure of Rokugani government, and knowing who reports to whom or which ministers have what authority affects the choices and decisions PCs and NPCs would make.